-Psychoanalytic Couples Therapy is a challenging and rewarding area of clinical practice.
+Psychoanalytic Couples Therapy is a rewarding area of clinical practice, but it can be challenging.
 This training is geared for licensed professionals (or the equivalent) who desire advanced training in the psychoanalytic approach to couple treatment.
-The didactic content of this course series covers assessment and consultation with couples, establishing and maintaining a couple perspective in treatment, understanding and utilizing the therapist’s counter-transference responses, and dealing with common challenges in couple work such as polarizing identifications, aggression in couples, differing degrees of motivation for treatment, and couples with trauma histories.
+The didactic content of this course series covers assessment and consultation with couples, establishing and maintaining a couple perspective in treatment, understanding and utilizing the therapist’s counter-transference responses, and dealing with common challenges in couple work such as polarizing identifications, projection and projective identification, aggression in couples, differing degrees of motivation for treatment, and couples with trauma histories.
 All courses are analyst led.
 The courses and case discussions give participants the opportunity to present and discuss cases and think collaboratively with other student clinicians.
-Although this one year course series is primarily targeted for those psychotherapists seeing couples in treatment, child psychotherapists may find it helpful as well in addressing parenting issues and understanding the effect of the couple relationship on the child.
+This one year course series is primarily targeted for those psychotherapists seeing couples in treatment and wanting to develop a psychoanalytic approach to their work with couples

 Introduction to Psychoanalytic Couples Therapy

 This course includes an introduction to the theoretical underpinnings of Psychoanalytic Couples Therapy, assessment in the first meeting and throughout the treatment, understanding the dynamics of love and hate, developing and holding a couple state of mind, creating containment, unconscious beliefs and tensions, transference/countertransference, projective identification and projective gridlock, technique and enactments.
 In particular, through discussion of seminal readings from the Tavistock Institute for Martial Studies, an understanding of the internal world and experience of the couple and how as clinicians we might facilitate growth and intimacy in our work with them.

 Clinical Issues I: Introduction to the Psychoanalytic Setting